This post may contain affiliate links. Please read my Privacy Policy.

 What is Vegan Clotted Cream

-While I love clotted cream, it is not something I can enjoy as a vegan.
-It is also something that is not easily found in the US.
+While I love clotted cream, it is not something I can enjoy as a vegan, and it is also not easily found in the US.
 Instead of the traditional, I have a vegan clotted cream recipe that is rich, decadent, and can be made in five minutes.
 Five minutes sounds a whole lot better than several hours any day!

-To achieve this closeness, coconut cream is the solution (As vegan bakers everywhere can attest, coconut cream saves the day again!)
+Coconut cream is the solution.
+As vegan bakers everywhere can attest, coconut cream saves the day again!

 Ingredients

-- Coconut Cream - 6 tablespoons - You can substitute vegan cream, vegan double cream, or any other cream if it is at least 50% fat.
+- Coconut Cream – You can substitute any vegan cream with at least 50% fat.
 Cold coconut cream works the best.
 I recommend always having a can in your refrigerator for spontaneous baking.

-- Vegan Butter - 4 tablespoons - Any plant-based butter works with this recipe.
+- Vegan Butter – Any plant-based butter works with this recipe.
 Use cold butter.

 Price - Target's Organic Good and Gather Brand is the best price I have found for Coconut Cream.
 It is about half the price of coconut cream at my local Kroger.